sigi73/Josh_Sid_ACS/Project1/Project1.md

 	 - Sets all matrix elements to 0

 ### Matrix Multiply Functions
 The matrix multiplication functions used are implemented in `matrix_multiply.c` and `matrix_multiply.h`.
 There are three implementations for each variable type: naive, block (cache-optimized), and simd.
 The implementation of each is described below.
+Note, the multiplication functions require that the result matrix is all zeros.
+This is not done in the multiplication function for timing reasons.

 - Naive
 	- The naive implementation makes use of 3 nested for loops.
 The i and j indices are used to index into the destination array.
 The k index is used to index across the columns of the first matrix and the rows of the second matrix.
 The j index is kept as the innermost loop as a minor optimization since it refers to adjacent memory locations in the destination array.